 Our success as educators is based on a foundation of values that are well established and drive the success of the individual student and the overall school.
 While it might be possible to define these values separately, they are not fully distinct from each other.
 Rather they are linked, mutually reinforcing and collectively result in greater success.

-- The Need for the Student to Invest in Himself/Herself
+The Need for the Student to Invest in Themselves

 At Dublin School we strive to awaken a curiosity for knowledge and a passion for learning.
 We instill the values of discipline and meaningful work that are necessary for the good of self and community.
 We respect the individual learning style and the potential each student brings to our School.
-With our guidance, Dublin students become men and women who seek truth and act with courage.
+With our guidance, Dublin students become people who seek truth and act with courage.